 One of the most important things for any school today is the reviews that they receive from the general public.

-You want to look online to see if the massage courses taught at your school of choice are in fact accurate, and are not predatory.
+You want to look online to see if the syllabus at your school of choice are in fact accurate, and are not predatory.
 Some startups are for profit, and therefore don’t follow a great deal of regulations when it comes to scholastic association and more.
 Make sure that you seek out reviews from people that have gone to the school,

 and understand what it takes to be successful.
 When in doubt, seek out certified massage therapists in your area and book a consultation to learn about their credentials.
 You may be surprised by how many are forth coming with information about the school, training, and courses that are in your area.
 The key is to find people that have inside knowledge as to what you want to do, and then see whether or not it’s benefiting them, as well as if the school is legitimate.